Unit VII. Presence

 with some of these roles and, in doing so, we lose touch with our souls.

-we all experience as a result of the repression of aspects and qualities of
+that we all experience as a result of the repression of aspects and qualities

 may have had the experience of feeling like no one wants your gifts; the

-of our addictions are efforts to fill this hole because we no longer know
+our addictions are efforts to fill this hole because we no longer know what

 The emotions associated with lack of presence have to do mainly